 Symptoms of Pubic Lice Infestation

-Pubic lice infestation is a common problem that many are shy to talk about.
 It’s important to recognize the symptoms early to treat.
 Here are the signs:

 Intense Itching

-One of the most obvious symptoms of pubic lice is intense itching.
+One of the most obvious symptoms of pubic lice is severe itching.
 This itching is caused by lice bites as adult pubic lice feed on human blood.
 This itching is usually worse at night and can disrupt sleep.
 If you have unusual itching in your pubic area, check for other symptoms too.

 Irritation and Inflammation

 Irritation and inflammation are common reactions to pubic lice.
 Scratching due to itching can cause red inflamed skin.
 This can also result in blue spots where the lice have bitten.
-Irritation can extend to any coarse body hair including the areas around the thighs and abdomen.
+Irritation can extend to any coarse hair including the areas around the thighs and abdomen.

 Visible lice and eggs